thousandbrainsproject/tbp.monty/docs/how-to-use-monty/tutorials/pretraining-a-model.md

 cd benchmarks
 python run.py -e surf_agent_2obj_train
 ```

-Once complete, you can inspect and visualize the learned models.
+This will take a few minutes to complete and then you can inspect and visualize the learned models.
 To do so, create a script and paste in the following code

 ```python
 import os
 import matplotlib.pyplot as plt